Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 Top Forex brokers with the best leverage

-Leverage in Forex is a trading solution that allows traders to ‘borrow’ funds in order to get a larger exposure to the Forex market with a smaller deposit.
-It provides traders with the opportunity to multiply possible earnings.
+Leverage in Forex is a trading solution that allows traders to ‘borrow’ funds to get a larger exposure to the Forex market with a smaller deposit.
+It provides traders with the opportunity to multiply possible earnings, yet increase potential losses at the same time.

 HF Markets trading with leverage